gavinmatt/main/src/content/blog/mussels-recipe.md

 <li>Add the pasta, add back the mussels, stir, and serve!
 Top with parsley and eat with crusty bread.</li>
 </ol>

 The result is a deliciously complex, creamy, addictive broth that perfectly matches the briny mussels.
-I guarantee you'll find yourself snagging mussels every time you can from here out!
+I guarantee you'll find yourself snagging mussels every time you can from here on out!
 The same recipe will work with clams as well - just aim for the smallest clams that you can find.

 Have a different take on mussels or a recipe you want to see me cover?
 Let me know!